 Some economists discussing the protests on French TV suggested another factor may be ripples from the digital revolution and now the unfolding fourth industrial revolution, which heralds massive economic shifts.
 The benefits are very unevenly shared, and segments of the population are left behind, which drives political resentments.

 Just how such economic upheaval could affect the transitions needed to avert climate change is not clear.
 But economic and political instability make for a tough environment for ecological transformations.

-Sue Landau is a freelance writer and translator based in Paris, France.
-Her editing and reporting career was mainly in financial and business journalism for 25 years at the International Herald Tribune, Reuters and the Investor’s Chronicle, chiefly in London and Paris.
-She reported on energy, new technologies, media and advertising, corporate and industry issues, wealth management and investment, and regional development.
+Sue Landau is a retired journalist and translator based in Paris, France.
+Her editing and reporting career was mainly in financial and business journalism at the International Herald Tribune, Reuters and the Investor’s Chronicle.
+Among other topics, she covered energy, new technologies, media and advertising, corporate and industry issues, wealth management and investment, and regional development.
 She now contributes articles on climate change issues to News Decoder.
 For a profile of Landau, click here.